 Some patients say spinal manipulation and massage can help for their lower back pain while others may get little or no pain relief.

 People differ in their response to mattress firmness.
 One study from Spain showed that those who slept on a medium-firm mattress (rated 5.6 on a 10 point hard-to-soft scale) had less back pain and disability than those who slept on a firm mattress (2.3 on the scale).
+Note that other mattress scales are the reverse (soft-to-hardness).

 The cause of back pain is unknown more than 70% of the time.
 Even when tests confirm a disk is damaged, you may not need surgery.
 MRI studies show that when a disk herniates (bulges, ruptures, or protrudes) the damaged disk area often improves on its own after time has passed.
 After six weeks, 90% of slipped disks will have gradually improved.
 Most specialists recommend treatment without surgery as a first step.
 If back pain hasn't improved using more conservative therapy, surgery may then be recommended.